valtimo-platform/valtimo-documentation/introduction/overview.md

 # When to use Valtimo?

-There is no universal, broadly excepted definition of BPA-categeries.
-We distinguish three types of business process automation (BPA).
+There is no universal, broadly excepted definition of Business Process Automation categories.
+A possible categorization in types is:

-First **Workflow**.
-This is the most simple form of BPA, often largely sequential steps in a predefined process.
-Think of an approval flow for holidays or onboarding new employees.
-Using Valtimo for these types of processes is overkill.
-Look for a point solution.
+1.	**Workflow**.
+Being the simplest form of BPA, often largely consisting sequential steps in a predefined process.
+Examples are the approval flow for holidays-requests or onboarding new employees.
+Using Valtimo for these types of processes is not recommended.
+Using a point solution is often the better option.

-On the other side of the spectrum there is **Service Orchestration**.
-This is basically connecting (micro) services by means of BPMN models.
-You would see these types of processes in enterprise environments, focussing on eliminating manual work.
-Typically very high volume.
-Think of Amazon (the webshop): processing your order is fully automated, unless something goes wrong.
-We'd advice to use bare BPMN-engine for these projects, combined with an experienced Java development team.
+2. On the other side of the spectrum there is **Service Orchestration**.
+In large scale micro service landscapes, communication between services can be a challenge.
+To step away from point to point connections, communication can be handled with a choreography-pattern with a message bus solution like Kafka, AWS SQS or RabbitMQ.
+The alternative option is to use an Orchestration pattern using a BPMN-engine.

+These types of processes typically are seen enterprise environments, focussing on eliminating manual work.
+Typically high volume processes with no or minimal manual work.
+Using Valtimo for service Orchestration is not recommended.
+Using a scalable BPMN-engine is advised.
-And last we have **Case Management**.
+3.	**Case Management**.
 This is a more complex form of business process automation.
 Typically, the course of a Case is not predictable.
 Based on Events that take place the handling of the case differs.
 Typically there will be a mix of automated and user tasks and often complex and event based processes.
-Take a spin with Valtimo.
+Multiple processes can work with one case.
+Valtimo has been designed for this scenario.